Tips for Web Conferencing Tools

 3) Download the Zoom Client app

-- If you've ever joined a Zoom meeting before, you’ve likely already done this.
+- If you have ever joined a Zoom meeting before, you’ve likely already done this.
 However, since some Zoom features are not available when entering a meeting/webinar via a web session, it’s important that presenters download the app.
 Visit https://zoom.us/download for more details.

-- LOEX has set-up a number of opportunities for you and your co-presenters (if any) to enter a webinar room and run basic functionality checks (e.g., check your sound, screen sharing, and polling abilities) with a LOEX host during the week prior to LOEX 2020 Online.
-Make sure to schedule a time and come with questions regarding your presentation’s needs.
+- LOEX will set-up a number of opportunities for you and your co-presenters (if any) to enter a webinar room and run basic functionality checks (e.g., check your sound, screen sharing, and polling abilities) with a LOEX host during the two weeks prior to LOEX 2021.
+Make sure to sign-up for a time and come with questions regarding your presentation’s needs.

 5) Understand Zoom Webinar features